atac/libirig106/README.md

 * Implement video decoder
 * Parse more TMATS fields
 * Provide better, more automatic ways to keep time in sync
+* Review "header version" to see what needs to be accounted for in code